Howard318/Bike-Share-Data-Analysis/README.md

 ![Temp vs Ride](https://github.com/Howard318/Bike-Share-Data-Analysis/assets/38737417/0d19afc9-2347-4163-97c4-b6892fc3aa25)

 ### Distribution Map
-Geographical Focus: High concentration in Chicago, with ride starts shown for both casual riders (blue) and members (orange) by weekday.
+Geographical Focus: Casual riders (blue) are more concentrated between sightseeing locations and members (orange) are more concentrated in local residential areas.

 ## Key Findings
 The analysis revealed distinct usage patterns between casual riders and annual members.
 For instance, casual riders tend to take longer rides during weekends and holidays, while annual members often use the bikes for shorter, routine commutes.
-These insights suggested targeted marketing strategies to appeal to casual riders' preferences and lifestyle.
-Please take a look of the
+These insights suggested targeted marketing strategies to appeal to casual riders' preferences and lifestyles.

 ## Recommendations
 Based on the findings, I proposed the following strategies to increase annual memberships:

 - Develop weekend and holiday promotions to attract casual riders.
+  - Such as providing exclusive discounted weekend passes for members so the casual user will sign up for membership and potentially become a returning customer.
-- Highlight the convenience and cost savings of annual memberships for regular users.
+- Highlight the convenience and cost savings between member users and casual users.
-- Utilize digital media campaigns to emphasize the exclusive benefits and flexibility of being an annual member.
+- Utilize digital media campaigns to emphasize the exclusive benefits and flexibility of being a member user.

 ## Limitations
 As one month's worth of data already exceeds the maximum rows that both Excel and Google Sheets can handle, I chose MySQL to merge all 12 months of data and clean the data.